 What is Mailchimp doing to prepare?

 We have modified many of our internal practices and policies, because we are committed to compliance with the GDPR.
-We've updated our Data Processing Agreement and our third-party vendor contracts to meet the GDPR's requirements.
+We've updated our Data Processing Addendum and our third-party vendor contracts to meet the GDPR's requirements.

 We’re also in the process of building and releasing tools that will make it easier for our users to handle their customer’s data appropriately.

 What can I do to prepare?

 Mailchimp offers tools related to consent and individual rights to help you comply with the GDPR.
 We encourage you to consult with legal or other professional counsel about your GDPR preparations.

 Transparent data processing is mandatory, and it’s also an opportunity to strengthen your marketing relationships.
 We’ve updated Mailchimp signup forms to help you stay compliant with the latest laws.

 If you’re going to rely on consent to process the personal data of EU citizens, the GDPR says you must obtain specific consent from your contacts and clearly explain how you plan to use their personal data.
 Our GDPR fields include checkboxes for opt-in consent, and editable sections that allow you to explain how and why you are using data.